rfitak/Camel_Genomics/README.md

 15. CIRAD-ES, UMR 112, Campus International de Baillarguet, TA C/112A, 34398, Montpellier, France.

 ***
 ___This GitHub repository contains a summary of the various code, software, and data analysis pipelines used for the aforementioned study of 25 camel genomes.
-The contents represented here are only to be used as an example and not intended to be comeprehensive.___
+The contents represented here are only to be used as an example and not intended to be comeprehensive.
+All content is hereby registered under the GNU General Public License v2.0, see [LICENSE](./LICENSE)___
 ***

 <h2><p align="center">Table of Contents</p></h2>